Spain’s coronavirus deaths leap; Prince Charles now infected

 “One of the forecasters said to me: ‘We were looking at a freight train coming across the country,'” the governor said.
 “We’re now looking at a bullet train.”

-More than 435,000 people worldwide have been infected by the virus and more than 19,000 have died, according to Johns Hopkins University.
-Overall, more than 111,000 have recovered.
+More than 435,000 people worldwide have been infected by the virus and about 20,000 have died, according to Johns Hopkins University.
+Overall, more than 100,000 have recovered.

 There are signs, however, that drastic measures to keep people away from one another can push back the spread of the illness and flatten the infection curve.
 In China’s Hubei province, where the outbreak was first spotted late last year, started lifting its lockdown.